 Stephen Fields, former Executive VP, was terminated from the bank in December of 2010.
 Between 2008 and 2010, Fields allegedly received more than $555,000 in payments from the bank and was given use of a Ford Expedition.

 Troy Woodward, son of Edward Woodard and former VP, was terminated in 2011.
 Woodard was said to have received more than $370,000 from the bank, as well as commissions for loan referrals he did not create, credit for loan and deposit amounts from other bank employee's portfolios and his own expense account.

 The indictment alleges Thomas Arney owned and operated several restaurants, rental properties and a car restoration business and leased commercial office space from the bank.
-Dwight Etheridge owned and operated a residential and commercial development company
+Dwight Etheridge owned and operated a residential and commercial development company and an employment